 We have been very active rotating out of the notably strong performing areas of the last three to six months into more neglected areas.
-In particular, we discarded Wynn Resorts, Kering, Reliance Industries, The Coca-Cola Company, Oracle and Intesa Sanpaolo, and continued to reduce the Chinese internet names, like Tencent and Sina.
-Purchases were made in existing non-ferrous metal miner holdings, Intel.
-Siemens and Facebook.
+In particular, we discarded Wynn Resorts, Kering, Reliance Industries, The Coca-Cola Company, Oracle, and Intesa Sanpaolo, as well as continued to reduce the Chinese internet names, like Tencent and Sina.
+Purchases were made in existing non-ferrous metal miner holdings, Intel and Siemens.
+We also introduced Facebook to the portfolio.